-Will I get to perform in a show if I’m a freshman?
+Will I get to perform/crew in a show if I’m a freshman?

 Unlike many university programs, freshmen are often cast in the mainstage shows, and there are plenty of crewing positions available – even in your first year!
-There is no delineation of their year as directors look for a good cast and the right people for the right roles.
-There are also several student directed shows per year that open up more performance opportunities.
+There is no delineation of their year as directors look for the right people for the right roles.
+There are also student directed shows that open up more performance opportunities.

 Can I get to be in a film as a freshman?

+Yes!
 There are over 60 student films made each year.
-In September there is a Hollywood Mixer that allows you to meet the student directors and producers who are making films which is a great way to get started.
-Audition announcements will be on the board in the Miller Center.
+There are plenty of opportunities to meet the directors and producers who are making films.
+Audition announcements will be on the callboard.

 I’ve always wanted to direct a show.
 Can I do that?

+Yes!
 Take the Fundamentals of Directing class and then students are welcome to present a proposal for a student directed show.
-Directors get a crew and set up rehearsal process through performance.
 This can be done for credit as a directed study or independent study.

 Can I take Screenwriting courses as well?

 Absolutely.
 It’s a course option, though not a requirement.

 Helping your child look for the right kind of school is not easy.
-Many large schools offer a good program to help develop a student’s acting process.
+Many large schools offer a good program to help develop a student’s theatre process.
 What’s great about Asbury is in addition to good training, classes are kept small allowing personalized attention to each student’s artistic growth.
 As a Christian liberal arts university, the Theatre faculty are here to teach, but are also helpful and encouraging of students in their life journey.
 You’re not a number here, but part of a supportive community.